 Sjögren’s syndrome is an example of an autoimmune syndrome.
 In autoimmune disorders, the immune system, which normally protects the body from infection and cancers, may cause injury to the body’s own tissues.
 In addition to the nervous system, organs which may be targeted in Sjögren’s syndrome include the eye, the lung, the heart, the kidney, and the joints.
 Many patients with Sjögren’s syndrome have autoantibodies, which bind to the body’s organ tissue and cells.
 Some examples of autoantibodies in Sjögren’s syndrome include anti-Ro (or SS-A antibodies) and anti-La (or SS-B antibodies).

 The pace of recovery from mononeuritis multiplex can be frustratingly slow.
-In some cases, it may be difficult to determine, whether a slow pace of recovery is due to ongoing and ineffectively treated inflammation, or is just a manifestation of the slow process of healing and “rewiring.”
+In some cases, it may be difficult to determine whether the slow pace of recovery is a manifestation of the slow process of healing and “rewiring,” or is due to ongoing and ineffectively treated inflammation.
 In such cases, repeat nerve-conduction tests may be important.
-Immunosuppresant medications which may be used in the pattern of mononeuritis multiplex includes cyclophosphamide, azathioprine, as well as prednisone.
+Immunosuppressant medications which may be used in the pattern of mononeuritis multiplex includes cyclophosphamide, azathioprine, as well as prednisone.

-CNS or Central Nervous System complications of Sjogrnen’s syndrome
+CNS or Central Nervous System Complications of Sjögren’s Syndrome

 Patients with Sjögren’s syndrome may have another autoimmune disorder called “Devic’s syndrome,” or “Neuromyelitis Optica.”
 Neuromyelitis Optica (NMO) causes inflammation of the nerves connecting the eye to the brain, or “optic neuritis,” as well as myelitis.
 The pattern of myelitis which can occur in Neuromyelitis Optica is much different than Multiple Sclerosis.
 Typically, the myelitis in Neuromyelitis Optica is more severe, causing severe weakness, and may cause future relapses.